 - 3 cups baking mix (I like the low-fat version)

 - 4 sticks of string cheese cut in half lengthwise or 4 oz. strips of mozzarella

 - 1-3/4 cups shredded mozzarella (I make my own with a box grater and a 16 oz. chunk of cheese)

 - 1-1/2 cups of bell pepper strips (For best results use a combination of green, yellow and red peppers)

-With a fork, blend together the baking mix, oil and water in large bowl until you get a soft dough.
+With a fork, blend together the baking mix, oil and water in a large bowl until you get a soft dough.
 Continue beating the dough for 20 strokes.
-Cover with plastic wrap and let it sit for about 8 minutes.
+Cover with plastic wrap and let it sit for about eight minutes.

 Turn the dough out onto your greased pizza pan (12″ is best) and press the dough all around the bottom and up over the lip of the pan.
 Try to get the dough as thin as you can without holes.
 Try to push and squeeze the dough around the outside of the pan for about an inch if you can.

 Place the string cheese around the edge of the dough and fold the dough over the cheese, creating a stuffed crust.
 Make sure you seal the edges well into the bottom dough.

 Bake the crust for 6 to 7 minutes until lightly browned then remove.
 On the hot crust spread the pesto over it evenly.
 Top with the pepper strips and ham.
 Then spread the shredded mozzarella over the whole thing in an even layer.